 Seth is a nationally recognized interventionist and sober coach who has been involved in both rehab and recovery.
 He has worked in both residential & outpatient programs in New York and Arizona with years of experience as a group facilitator for both adults and adolescents.
-He has also worked for the National Institute on Drug Abuse as a field director in N.Y.C. studying the effectiveness of residential therapeutic communities.
+He has also worked for the National Institute on Drug Abuse as a field director in N.Y.C. studying the effectiveness of residential treatment programs.